North Captiva Island Ferry Guide: Schedules, Costs & Tips

 How are luggage, groceries, and pets handled?

 Passengers drop off luggage and groceries at designated points before parking.
 Ferry staff load these onto the ferry.
 Upon arrival, property managers coordinate delivery of items to your rental.
 Pet policies vary by operator; check in advance for allowances and fees, typically $10-15.
-Pets usually need to be in carriers or on designated outdoor areas.
+Pets usually need to be in carriers or in designated outdoor areas.

 What is the onboard experience like?